OctopusDeploy/docs/docs/deploying-applications/Deploying-Mobile-Applications.md

 This template will let you push your app to the HockeyApp service and define the required HockeyApp parameters.

-## Using fastlane to deploy uour apps for testing/distribution
+## Using fastlane to deploy your apps for testing/distribution

 The next option we can suggest looking into is Fastlane.
 This solution involves packaging and pushing your mobile apps to Octopus and then using fastlane to submit/deploy them to Apple/Google.
 You can read more about this at https://fastlane.tools/